sivaneshwararaj/stockfrontend/README.md

 # Techstack

-This is the codebase that powers [stocknear's](https://stocknear.com/) frontend, which is an open-source stock analysis & community platform.
+This is the codebase that powers [Stocknear's](https://stocknear.com/) frontend, which is an open-source stock analysis platform.

 Built with: